TDF tenofovir disoproxil fumarate

 Potential Side Effects and Toxicity

-Generally well tolerated, but some may experience nausea, diarrhea, vomiting, and gas.
+Generally well tolerated, but some people may experience nausea, diarrhea, vomiting, and gas.
 Decreases in bone mineral density (BMD) have been observed.
-BMD monitoring should be considered in people who have a history of bone fracture due to bone disease or are at risk for osteopenia or osteoporosis.
+BMD monitoring should be considered for people who have a history of bone fracture due to bone disease or are at risk for osteopenia or osteoporosis.
+While calcium and vitamin D levels can be checked to assess the need for these supplements, talk with your provider before starting on your own.
 Viread may cause kidney toxicities.
 Creatinine clearance (CrCl) should be assessed before initiating treatment.
-In addition to CrCl, glucose and protein in the urine and serum phosphorus should be monitored more often in patients at risk for kidney problems.
-Tell your provider about any pain in extremities, persistent or worsening bone pain and fractures, with or without muscular pain or weakness, as well as any concerning changes in urinary habits, as these could be signs of kidney problems.
-If you have HIV and HBV, guidelines recommend treatment for both viruses.
-Viread can treat both HIV and HBV, but must be used in combination with another hep B drug (such as Emtriva) to treat the hep B. If you are co-infected with HBV and HIV, you should not stop Viread without medical supervision because it can cause your HBV to flare and cause you to experience signs and symptoms of acute hepatitis.
-HBV should be closely monitored by your provider.
-The Viread formulation contains lactose, which can cause some abdominal discomfort, especially in patients sensitive to lactose.
+In addition to CrCl, glucose and protein in the urine and serum phosphorus should be monitored more often in people at risk for kidney problems.
+Tell your provider about any pain in extremities, persistent or worsening bone pain and fractures, with or without muscular pain or weakness, as well as any concerning changes in urinary habits, as these could be signs of bone or kidney problems.
+Prior to initiation, people should be tested for hepatitis B virus (HBV) infection.
+Severe exacerbations of hepatitis B have been reported in people co-infected with HBV who have discontinued Viread (because TDF also treats hepatitis B).
+Monitor liver enzymes closely in people co-infected with HBV and, if appropriate, initiation of anti-hepatitis B therapy may be warranted upon discontinuation of Viread.
+Call your health care provider right away if you develop any of the following signs or symptoms of hepatitis: yellowing of the skin or whites of the eyes; dark or tea-colored urine; pale-colored bowel movements; nausea or vomiting; loss of appetite; or pain, aching, or tenderness on the right side below the ribs.
+Viread’s formulation contains lactose, which can cause some abdominal discomfort, especially in people sensitive to lactose.

 Potential Drug Interactions

-Viread decreases the levels of Reyataz; therefore, Reyataz 300 mg must be boosted with Norvir 100 mg or Tybost 150 mg (taken together with food) when used in combination with TDF.
+Do not take with Cimduo or Temixys, Descovy, Hepsera, Truvada, or Vemlidy, all used for the treatment of hepatitis B. Viread decreases levels of Reyataz; therefore, Reyataz 300 mg must be boosted with Norvir 100 mg or Tybost 150 mg (taken together with food) when used in combination with TDF.
 Kaletra, Prezista/Norvir, and Reyataz/Norvir increase Viread levels, but there is no dose adjustment needed.
-Patients taking Kaletra, Prezista/Norvir, or Reyataz/Norvir with TDF should be monitored for Viread side effects (including kidney disorders) due to the higher TDF levels.
+People taking Kaletra, Prezista/Norvir, or Reyataz/Norvir with TDF should be monitored for Viread side effects (including kidney disorders) due to the higher TDF levels.
 Do not take Viread with adefovir.
-Avoid taking Viread with drugs that negatively affect the kidneys, including chronic use or high doses of NSAIDS (non-steroidal anti-inflammatory drugs for pain, such as Advil or Motrin (ibuprofen) and Aleve (naproxen).
-Viread may be used with hepatitis C drugs such as Daklinza, Harvoni, Olysio, Sovaldi, Viekira Pak, or Zepatier, depending on the other components in the HIV regimen.
+Avoid taking Viread with drugs that negatively affect the kidneys, including chronic use or high doses of NSAIDS (non-steroidal anti-inflammatory drugs) for pain, such as Advil or Motrin (ibuprofen) and Aleve (naproxen).
+Viread may be used with hepatitis C drugs such as Harvoni or Zepatier, depending on the other components in the HIV regimen.
 Monitor for tenofovir toxicities if used with Epclusa.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not.